 Review of musculoskeletal disorder interventions

 Musculoskeletal disorders comprise approximately 40% of workers compensation claims in Victoria.
-MIRI researchers are undertaking a review of the evidence regarding interventions to prevent musculoskeletal disorders, to inform strategic research and prevention directions.
+MIRI researchers have undertaken a review of the evidence regarding interventions to prevent musculoskeletal disorders, to inform strategic research and prevention directions.

-The project is funded by the Institute for Safety, Compensation and Recovery Research (ISCRR).
-The chief investigator is Associate Professor Lesley Day.
+The project was funded by the Institute for Safety, Compensation and Recovery Research (ISCRR).
+The chief investigator was Associate Professor Lesley Day.